binast/binjs-ref/FORMAT.md

-# Conventions

-## Relationship with EcmaScript grammar
+# About the BinJS format

 A BinJs file is meant to convey the exact same AST as the EcmaScript grammar, with a different concrete syntax, optimized for being parsed by a machine,